-- Flexible allowance of \$25,000 per year for 2 years - Funds can be used at the discretion of the Award Recipient for a variety of purposes: - E.g. research supplies, salary supplementation, lab technicians, travel, coursework, caregiver support, equipment, publication costs, study participants, and/or core services. - Flexible allowance may not be used for indirect costs or institutional overhead (Rent, Telephone/Fax/Internet, etc...)
+- Flexible allowance of \$25,000 per year for 2 years - Funds can be used at the discretion of the Award Recipient for research supplies and certain ancillary costs such as equipment, health insurance, travel to scientific meetings, or to supplement the Award Recipient's salary. - Expense allowance may not be used for indirect costs or institutional overhead (Rent, Telephone/Fax/Internet, etc...)